Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/scheduled-jobs.md

 title: Scheduled Jobs Extension Point
 ---

-Alfresco Content Services automatically runs a number of scheduled jobs, for example the content store cleaner job and temporary file cleaner job.
+Content Services automatically runs a number of scheduled jobs, for example the content store cleaner job and temporary file cleaner job.
 It is possible to configure new scheduled jobs.

 Architecture Information: [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch)

 ## Description

-A scheduled job in Alfresco Content Services can be compared to a Unix [cron job](https://en.wikipedia.org/wiki/Cron){:target="_blank"}.
+A scheduled job in Content Services can be compared to a Unix [cron job](https://en.wikipedia.org/wiki/Cron){:target="_blank"}.
 It is kicked off based on a [cron expression](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html){:target="_blank"} and can then execute a piece of Java code or JavaScript code.
 The repository embeds the [Quartz](http://www.quartz-scheduler.org){:target="_blank"} job scheduler, which is part of the Spring Framework.
 It works with triggers, jobs, and job details to enable definition